julian-kraus/NLP-Repo/CV-Bot/readme.md

 #### Questions:
 1. Valid approach on questioning, e.g. on Education history?
    1. If these variables/requirements are not met then the next step would be to initialize a further dialog with the user
+   2. How should we get a history about e.g. education?
+A text?
+A text with specified markers for each step?
+Questions for every step?
 2. Which model would suit here bests? --> Spacy?
 What is the best approach on finding the correct model?
+3. How much should the user drive the conversation?
+Should the user be the initator, with us giving suggestions for content, if the user asks for it?
+Should we give a guide on how the user can ask questions?
-3. Define scopes of the next step
+4. Define scopes of the next step

 #### Next steps:
 1. Improve the structure of the CV